dev-clemons/wtp-slides/slides.md

 - Single Devices have to be added for WebUSB
   - Auto-connect on plug if registered
-- On Linux this has to be "activated"
 - Only in Chrome
 - Safari / Firefox declined to implement the feature
   - Many schools work with iPads
-  - no real chrome
+  - No real chrome on iPads

 ---
 layout: iframe-2-cols